Yohann76/graphic-representation-realt/README.md

 - loader when wait response api and calculate all data for each property (async response?)
 - add analyctics link for calculate trafic

-add some data in top page (link dashboard):
+add some data in header component (link dashboard):
-- average constructionYear for all wallet
-- Number property
 - Total value token wallet
-- Total number token
 - rent by day/week/month/years

-- calculate realT fee..  (data from api)
+add fee realT when display realT wallet, not with my wallet

 ## Goal